DocumentAtom/sdk-csharp/README.md

 DocumentAtom.Sdk is a C# SDK that provides a simple and efficient way to interact with DocumentAtom server instances.
 It enables document atomization, type detection, and health monitoring through a clean, async API.

+**IMPORTANT** - DocumentAtom.Sdk assumes you have deployed the DocumentAtom REST server.
+If you are integrating a DocumentAtom library directly into your code, use of this SDK is not necessary.

 ## Overview

 DocumentAtom.Sdk allows you to: